National Ambulance Uniforms and General Workwear – Buying Guide

 Please note: an online ordering portal has been developed for garments on lot one Core Uniform Garments.
 Please contact your Trust Representative or the Procurement Category Manager for National Ambulance Uniforms at NHS Supply Chain: Hotel Services for further details in relation to the onboarding of your Trust.

-Engaging With The NHS
+Engaging with the NHS

 For us to deliver the right products the right way we have continuously ensured that our customer’s voice and the wearer’s feedback is incorporated throughout this entire process.